 Students will circulate and find a partner.
 They will ask each other to tell them one thing to fit into each circle (except the center) and write their classmates’ responses on their paper.
 For example, one sport they love, like, and don’t like.
 Once they’ve recorded each other’s answers, they mingle around and find another partner.
 The goal is to speak to as many classmates as they can in the allotted time.
 Change topics midway through if you’d like.

 Use a large piece of poster board to draw out a jigsaw puzzle with enough pieces for each student plus yourself.
 Cut out the pieces and give one to each student.
 Have each student decorate their piece with their name, words that describe them, and pictures.
 When everyone is finished, have each student share their puzzle piece and what it means.
 Then put the puzzle together on a bulletin board or blank wall.
 The finished puzzle will not only make a colorful display, it will represent how each student is part of the big picture of who your class is.

 4. Spider Web Questions

 Gather students in a large circle.
 Take a ball of yarn and, holding tight to one end, toss the ball to one student.
-You can either ask them a question, such as “What is your favorite type of birthday cake?”
-Alternately, students can share one piece of information about themselves.
-Once they answer, they will hold onto a piece of yarn and toss the ball to another student.
+You can either ask them a question, such as “What is your favorite type of birthday cake?” or have students share one piece of information about themselves.
+Once they answer, they will hold on to a piece of yarn and toss the ball to another student.
 They will ask them a different question or the student will share something about themselves and so on.
 Once the ball has been tossed to every student, you should have an impressive web in the center of your circle.
 Take a moment to admire it and remind students that it took everyone’s effort to create this beautiful work of art.